DakeQQ/YOLO-Depth-Estimation-for-Android/README.md

 23. Before exporting, make sure to complete the configuration file *_config.py, ensuring it matches the model weight file.
 24. If using self-exported models, remember to modify the corresponding height/width values in GLRenderer.java and project.h files.
 25. Since image processing models typically involve convolutional operators, remember to use UInt8 for quantization; otherwise, ONNX Runtime will generate errors.
-26. Currently, only the Yolo v9 series can utilize the Qualcomm NPU (HTP).
+26. Currently, only the Yolo v9 & NAS series can utilize the Qualcomm NPU (HTP).
 Other series and Depth models are unsupported, either failing to compile or crashing upon execution.
 Waiting for updates from Qualcomm and ONNX.
 27. The export of v9-E fails and is currently unusable.
 28. The demo code states, "When performing YOLO inference, prevent the GPU from processing the current frame data."
-To utilize NPU with v9-S and v9-T effectively (since S and T have high FPS, leading to continuous image processing skips), slight modifications to this logic are necessary.
+To utilize NPU with v9-S,T and NAS effectively (since have high FPS, leading to continuous image processing skips), slight modifications to this logic are necessary.
 29. Configuration code for the Qualcomm NPU (HTP) will be updated at a later time.
 30. See more about the project: https://dakeqq.github.io/overview/
 # 安卓本地运行YOLO+深度(距离)+可行驶区域估计